ThmzEilertsen/nodejs2.0/README.md

 To run : \
 Start MongoDB on default port 27017 - easy monitoring can be done with MongoDB Compass \
+  (you might have to create a database in mongoDB, with name "NotesDB" with a collection "notes". -> NotesDB.notes)\
+  This is very easy with mongoDB Compass. !
+Case sensitive ! \
 Run server with : node server.js - runs on port 3000 \
 navigate to http://localhost:3000/note/ - Create todo note. \
 navigate to http://localhost:3000/note/list - See all todo notes. \